MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 ---
-title: Import organizational data
+title: Import organizational data (first import)
-description: Learn how to import your data to the Viva Insights advanced insights app
+description: Learn how to set up a connection and import your data to the Viva Insights advanced insights app
 author: lilyolason
 ms.author: v-lilyolason
 ms.topic: article